cockroachdb/docs/v20.1/admin-ui-network-latency-page.md

 toc: true
 ---

-The **Network Latency** page displays latencies between all nodes in your cluster.
+The **Network Latency** page displays round-trip latencies between all nodes in your cluster.
 Latency is the time required to transmit a packet across a network, and is highly dependent on your network topology.
 Use this page to determine whether your latency is appropriate for your [topology pattern](topology-patterns.html), or to identify nodes with unexpected latencies.

 To view this page, [access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui) and click **Network Latency** in the left-hand navigation.

 ## Sort and filter network latency

-Use the **Sort By** menu to arrange the latency matrix by cluster, cloud, region, or availability zone.
+Use the **Sort By** menu to arrange the latency matrix by [locality](cockroach-start.html#locality) (e.g., cloud, region, availability zone, datacenter).

-Use the **Filter** menu to select specific nodes, clouds, regions, or availability zones to view.
+Use the **Filter** menu to select specific nodes or localities to view.

-Select **Collapse Nodes** to display the mean latencies of each cloud, region, or availability zone, depending on how the matrix is sorted.
+Select **Collapse Nodes** to display the mean latencies of each locality, depending on how the matrix is sorted.
 This is a way to quickly assess cross-regional or cross-cloud latency.

 ## Understanding the Network Latency matrix